METALS - ALL ABOUT

 ALL ABOUT METALS

-Bronze, sterling silver, fines silver and copper necklaces.
+Bronze, sterling silver, fines silver and copper jewelry.
 CosmicDeva Metal Art Jewelry is designed and handcrafted using environment friendly Metal Clay which is made of recycled metals.
 I am committed to environmentally-conscious atelier practices, such as recycled metals and using less-toxic chemical alternatives for my metal- smithing work.
 My handcrafted jewelry does not have the same look as machine-made jewelry.
 Small imperfections and slight differences from the pictures may occur.
 It is the character of handmade and not a fault.

 What is Metal Clay?